 What happens when my SMSF term deposit matures?

 When you apply for your term deposit, you'll be asked to choose from the following maturity options: renew principal and interest, renew principal only or close the term deposit.
-When the term deposit matures, there is a 7 days grace period should you change your mind.
+When the term deposit matures, there is a seven-day grace period should you change your mind.

 This article discusses the key features associated with ING SMSF Term Deposit.
 Users are requested to read all scheme-related documents carefully before applying.

 How do I open an ING Living Super?

 Applications for the Living Super are accepted online and can be accessed by visiting ING website.
 See our FAQs tab for a step-by-step guide on choosing your investment strategy.